Luqueee/Beat/README.md

   <img src='https://github.com/Luqueee/Beat/blob/7ca2fdf620a7fb3bde209a52339169136cf6b3f1/screenshots/screenshot_index.png' />
   <br />
 <h3>Beat is a modern webpage where you can search and listen any song</h3>
 </div>

+## License
+This project is released under the MIT License.
+Please read the [LICENSE](https://github.com/Luqueee/dansa_marluque/blob/main/LICENSE) file for more details.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->